pulumi/docs/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 Congratulations!
 You completed the first Pulumi Challenge.
 If you'd like to tear down all of these resources, run `pulumi destroy`.
 Otherwise, enjoy the new website!
 Change it around and make it your own.
 Your swag will be in the mail shortly!

 Wanna yell it from the rooftops?
-Write a blog or record a post a quick video about it?
+Write a blog or post a quick video about it?
 Let us know and we'll send you an extra, super secret piece of swag!
 Tag us on social media, or email us at [da@pulumi.com](mailto:da@pulumi.com).